Joy-2015

 The film as a whole, though, feels too neat.

 Predictably, Joy faces obstacles on her way to success.
 Already struggling financially, she takes out a second mortgage on her house.
 At first, she cannot give away mops, let alone sell them.
-On the brink of giving up, she finagles a meeting with execs who laugh at her product, but Walker is there to give her a break because she has a pretty face.

-Predictably, things do not go well at first, and there is a rather dull subplot about a company in Texas trying to steal Joy’s idea.
+Predictably, things do not go well and there is a rather dull subplot about a company in Texas trying to steal Joy’s idea.
 When she goes and threatens them they immediately back down and obediently give in to her every whim.
-This is both unrealistic and uninteresting.

-I much rather would have seen a messy back and forth and/or some court scenes, but the Texas company is portrayed as nothing but the villain.
+I would have liked to have seen a messy back-and-forth or some court scenes, but the Texas company is portrayed as nothing but the villain.

 The writing has either plot holes or contains missed opportunities altogether and many questions abound.
 Despite many scenes of Joy’s past we end up knowing little.

 Her entire family lives with her in a suburban Long Island house- why does Joy own the house and not her mother or grandmother?
 Why does Joy have a rivalry with her half-sister, Peggy?
-Why does Joy’s father own an auto garage and still need to stay with Joy, presumably always broke?
+Why does Joy’s father own an auto garage and still need to stay with Joy?
 Why is Joy’s mother mostly in bed?

 Madsen as the mother is rather cartoonish and unnecessary to the plot as is Ladd- a dynamic actress given little of substance.
-I did not buy DeNiro as a cad nor as in love with his wealthy new girlfriend Trudy (though great seeing Isabella Rossellini in the part), conveniently there to be Joy’s financer.
+I did not buy DeNiro as a cad nor in love with his wealthy new girlfriend Trudy (though seeing Isabella Rossellini in the part is a win), conveniently there to be Joy’s financer.

-Despite an enormously talented cast, which is fantastic to see, most of the supporting parts could have been played by any actors, as the roles are not all that challenging, and the film itself is for certain a vehicle to showcase Jennifer Lawrence, David O. Russell’s current “it” girl.
+Despite an enormously talented cast, which is fantastic to see, most of the supporting parts could have been played by any actors, as the roles are not all that challenging, and the film itself is certainly a vehicle to showcase Jennifer Lawrence, David O. Russell’s current “it” girl.

-This is not a slight towards Jennifer Lawrence as she is the best part of the film.
+This is not a slight towards Jennifer Lawrence since she is the best part.
 She successfully portrays Joy as a sympathetic, strong-willed, fair, decent human being, with enormous struggles, and a blue-collar sensibility.

 Great performance, but I wish the writing and the other talents involved in the film were given better material.